VWBeetle/wplace-template-tools/README.md

 * Configurable pulse mode for highlight, making it even more noticeable
 * Swappable highlight color in template modal
 * New +-shaped preview pixels for your overlays
-* Finished image preview so you can see what it will look like when complete
+* Transparent overlay option can now be clicked a second time to toggle it to opaque so you can see a preview of your finished image
-* Gives 'full pixel' transparency mode a new icon to better represent what it does and gives the old icon to the new "finished image preview" option
+* Back button label is removed from toolbar because the icon is self-explanatory

-## Highlight Toggle
+### Highlight Toggle

 When an overlay is open, a lightning-bolt button appears on the template toolbar.
 Turn it on to render every currently visible preview pixel in a high-visibility color.
 Press it again to make the color pulse.